asadayon/Advisor_Recommendation/grad_student_scenario.md

 ---

 Sara Lee is interested in joining a Ph.D. program to study how **online communities** form and interact through **websites** and **web pages**.
 She wants to explore how groups of related websites connect, and how some are used to spread **web spam** or manipulate search engines.
-Her goal is to develop tools to better detect and understand these web communities**.
+Her goal is to develop tools to better detect and understand these web communities.
 She is looking for an advisor who works on **web mining**, online community analysis, and detecting spammy website networks.

 ---